pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/07_Example.md

 </div>

-## Modifying The Admin Interface
+## Modifying the Admin Interface
 Next we're going to modify the admin interface.
-All of the UI changes are driven by javascript, so open the `plugins/ExtensionExample/static/js/startup.js` file.
+All of the UI changes are driven by JavaScript, so open the `plugins/ExtensionExample/static/js/startup.js` file.

 Let's create a new menu item:

-Change `pimcoreReady` function like below:
+Change `pimcoreReady` function as depicted below:

 ```javascript
 pimcoreReady: function(params,broker){